-SELL MARY FEDDEN OIL PAINTINGS, WATERCOLOURS & SIGNED PRINTS – VALUATION & APPRAISAL IN 2019.
+SELL MARY FEDDEN OIL PAINTING, WATERCOLOUR & SIGNED PRINT – VALUATION, ARTIST AUCTION VALUE, PRICE & APPRAISAL IN 2021.

 We can help you to sell Mary Fedden artwork with a free valuation.
 We are interested in purchasing original Oil Paintings Watercolours by Mary Fedden.
 Clients in the U.K. and worldwide regularly sell Mary Fedden artwork to us.
 We offer a discreet, reliable service with swift payment avoiding the 50% auction value fees taken between buyer and seller.